-From April 2013 the Government reduced the amount of Housing Benefit some people can claim if they under occupy their tenancy.
+From April 2013 the Government is reducing the amount of Housing Benefit

 Before bidding for a property you need to find out what size of property Housing Benefit will pay for.
 If your Housing Benefit will not meet the full rental payment for the property because of the changes in housing benefit legislation the Derby Homefinder landlords may by pass you for a property unless you can evidence and they are satisfied that you will be able to make full rental payment.